RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 - DS screenshots should include both screens in vertical orientation, without a gap in-between, and with both screens being the same size.
 - As mentioned above, Amstrad CPC games may produce screenshots that look too wide using the Caprice32 core in RALibretro.
 It's recommended that you only deal with this system if you understand how the games should be displayed.
 Be sure to use Nearest Neighbor scaling if you have to resize the screenshots in an image editor.
 - PS1 and Saturn games (and possibly other systems like Dreamcast and Arcade) may also produce screenshots that look too wide in their raw internal resolution.
 Again, it's recommended that you only submit screenshots for these systems if you understand the game well and what the best resolution may be.
 Be sure to use Nearest Neighbor scaling if you have to resize the screenshots in an image editor.
+- For PS1, DuckStation can use its aspect corrected Internal Resolution screenshot option to deal with games that come out too wide - but this may not be desirable to leave enabled for every game, such as 2D pixel games in 256x224 that would be stretched out to 4:3.
+- For PS2, GameCube, and Wii, you may want to use the aspect corrected screenshot option rather than aspect uncorrected if it looks better for the game.
 - PS2 games should never have widescreen enabled.
 - Wii games should always have widescreen enabled (this should already be the default in Dolphin).
+- For PC-88, avoid using Skip Line or Interlace modes (this should already be the default in RAQUASI88).

 ## Screenshot Dimensions